WRFan/jailbreak10.3.3/README.md

 What's a "%ctor"?
 A new jailbreak?
 No, really, this is ridiculous.
 I'm staying with cmake.

 Now if you take a look at the "Packs" directory, you'll notice a folder called "unzip-lzfse".
-You can get the compiled version from the cloud.
+You can get the compiled version from the github releases section.
 I haven't found an lzfse capable iOS unzip binary anywhere, so I compiled it myself.
 What's lzfse?
 Well, you see, Apple used to package their Appstore apps using standard zip format, but they now switched to this new type of compression (by facebook?), so most programmes fail to extract the Appstore archives.
 7z can do it, but you need the newest version.
 Plus, no 7z on iOS (I think?).
 That's where this repo comes into play:

 	https://github.com/sskaje/unzip-lzfse